AlgoCraftClen/aelon-hr-396a7a50-main/README.md

-# Base44 App

-This app was created automatically by Base44.
-It's a Vite+React app that communicates with the Base44 API.
+# IAKWE HR (Clenny Minor)

+This repository is owned and maintained by Clenny Minor.
+It's a Vite + React frontend for the IAKWE HR product.

 ## Running the app